affiliate disclosure

 My test site for Kinsta vs Cloudways review

-This site has Kinsta Caching (edge caching and server-side caching) and CDN active.
+This site has Kinsta Caching (edge and server-side) and a CDN active.
 As per the Cloudways site, we have the Breeze plugin active, as well as Varnish and Object Cache Pro, which are Cloudways’ built-in optimization tools.

 Here are the results.